mindspore-ai/docs/docs/mindformers/docs/source_en/feature/monitor.md

 | model-flops-throughput-per-npu | Model operator throughput in TFLOPS/npu (trillion floating point operations per second per card)                                       |
 | B-samples-per-day    | Cluster data throughput in B samples/day (one billion samples per day), logging requires setting `log_timers_to_tensorboard` to `True` |

-In Tensorboard SCALARS page, the above metrics (assumed to be named `scalar_name`) have drop-down tabs for `scalar_name` and `scalar_name-vs-samples`, except for the last two.
+In TensorBoard SCALARS page, the above metrics (assumed to be named `scalar_name`) have drop-down tabs for `scalar_name` and `scalar_name-vs-samples`, except for the last two.
 A line plot of this scalar versus the number of training iterations is shown under `scalar_name`, and a line plot of this scalar versus the number of samples is shown under `scalar_name-vs-samples`.
 An example of a plot of learning rate `learning-rate` is shown below:

 ![/tensorboard_scalar](./images/tensorboard_scalar.png)